 FRYING THE BALLS

-- Gently drop the balls into the oil (do not overcrowd, do it in batches)
+- Gently drop the balls into the oil (do not overcrowd)

-- Fry until dark golden brown.
-Move them around using a slotted ladle/spider to get even color on all sides.
-(Fry on medium heat)
+- Fry until golden brown.
+Move them around to get even color on all sides.

-- Drop the fried balls into the warm syrup and let them soak for about 3 hours before serving.
+- Drop the Gulab Jamuns into the warm syrup and let them soak for about and hour before serving.

 - Serve hot or cold.